ministryofjustice/analytical-platform/.github/ISSUE_TEMPLATE/story-template.md

 ---
-name: Modernisation Platform Story
+name: Data Platform Story
-about: Create new Modernisation Platform story
+about: Create new Data Platform story
 ---

 ## User Story

 <!--
 As a… [who is the user?]
 I need/want/expect to… [what does the user want to do?]
 So that… [why does the user want to do this?]
 -->

 ## User Type(s)

 <!--
 Does this impact specific user types?
 Can it link to a persona?
 -->

 ## Value